What to Look For in an App Localization Tool

 As many team members can work simultaneously on a given project, the platform should make communication feel like a breeze: leaving a comment, and asking or answering a question should be possible on the platform, and seamlessly so.

 Check for team collaboration app integrations within the platform.
 For instance, if you use Slack, make sure the app localization platform connects with it.
-This will make the overall adoption of the translation management system (TMS) smoother.
+This will make the overall adoption of the localization tool smoother.

 Access to Translation Providers

 If you don’t have an in-house team of linguists, you’ll need to hire language service providers.
 Make sure the localization platform you’re opting for offers access to such professionals.
 Here again, this can be enabled by the integration of third-party apps managing this kind of task, such as Gengo and TextMaster.
 This will simplify your overall localization process.

 An App Localization Tool Ensures High Translation Quality

 To get great translated content, you have to work with great translation professionals, but that's only the start.
 A solid app localization platform will offer the right capabilities to automate the work.
 It will also maximize the overall quality of your localized app content.

 Boost Quality and Save Time with a Translation Memory

 A translation memory is a database pairing an original text with its translation in a set of languages.
 This feature is one of the most important ones when it comes to localization.
 It ensures consistency and therefore contributes to the overall quality of your output.